Diophantine property of matrices and attractors of projective iterated function systems in $\mathbb{RP}^1$: Introduction and main results

 Theorem~\ref{main_thm} implies, in particular, that the dimension formula (\ref{eq-Fursten}) holds for the Furstenberg measure associated with a.e.\ finite family of positive matrices (independent of the probability vector).

 Next we address the question: what is the Hausdorff dimension of the support of the Furstenberg measure?
 Sometimes, the support is all of $\RP^1$, in which case the answer is trivially one.
 The definition (\ref{Furst1}) implies that the support is invariant under the IFS $\Phi$ induced by $\Ak$.
-Thus, Theorem~\ref{thm-attr} has the following immediate corollary: